 - Proof before promotion.
 Features graduate only after shadowing → canary → general with guardrails.

 - Observability over opaqueness.
-“Show your work” with traces, datasets, and explainable summaries tied to decisions.
+A "show your work" approach with traces, datasets, and explainable summaries tied to decisions promotes observability.
+(Observability means the system's reasoning is inspectable, not that the operator sees individual private interactions.)

 - Least power.
-Use the simplest mechanism that meets the need; complexity grows attack surface.
+The simplest mechanism is used to meet the need; complexity grows attack surface.

 - Bridging-based ranking.
 Recommenders score content and agent actions by how well they bridge coherent clusters, not outrage them.